sagekhanuja/CropBot/README.md

 ## Methods
 The app currently features crop disease and weed detection and best crop, crop price, and drought prediction.

-This section will be split into three subsections to delineate the distinct TF 2.0 models used to produce the aforementioned features:
+This section will be split into three subsections to delineate the three distinct TF 2.0 models used to produce the aforementioned features:

   1. Crop Disease and Weed Detection
   2. Best Crop Prediction